mzuniga58/RESTTemplate/Tutorial.md

 To do this, we use Automapper.
 Let's create the translation routines for Books.

 Right-click on the Mapping folder.
 When you do, you will see an entry called Add REST Mapping...
-Chose that entry.
+Choose that entry.
 You will be given a dialog to enter the new class name.
 Call it BooksProfile.
 Next you'll be presented with a dialog that contains a dropdown list of all the resource models.
 Select **Books** and press OK.

 ![alt text](https://github.com/mzuniga58/RESTTemplate/blob/main/Images/CreateMapping.png "Create Mapping")